department-of-veterans-affairs/vets-website/README.md

 ## What is this?

 This is the combined frontend repository for www.vets.gov.
-With this repository, it is possible to build all of the client-side (ie, anything that gets downloaded to the browser) code for www.vets.gov with the exception of some high sensitivity endpoints that require server side interaction such as login.
+With this repository, it is possible to build all of the client-side (i.e., anything that gets downloaded to the browser) code for www.vets.gov with the exception of some high sensitivity endpoints that require server side interaction such as login.